-Under certain circumstances, the "devtype" (device type) field contained in drive-level event reports %EVL displays, and error logs, contain the value 1F (hexadecimal).
+Under certain circumstances the "devtype" (device type) field contained in drive-level event reports %EVL displays as well as error logs, will contain the value 1F(hexadecimal).
 When "devtype" is 1F the content of the "device identification" and "device serial number" fields are undefined and should be ignored.